A Parameter Privacy-Preserving Strategy for Mixed-Autonomy Platoon Control: Analysis of Privacy-Utility Trade-off

 with $R_i=0.333+0.00108 v_i^2+1.200 a_i$.
 The Average Absolute Velocity Error (AAVE) is used to quantify velocity errors, which is obtained by computing the average of $\frac{\left|v_i(t)-v_0(t)\right|}{v_0(t)}$ over all vehicles and the entire simulation period.

-Table~\ref{tab: Fuel Consumption and Average Absolute Velocity Error (AAVE)} presents the fuel consumption and AAVE in different scenarios, and Fig.~\ref{fig: Impact of the CAV Controller} illustrates the evolution of system states in different scenarios.
-It is observed that the adoption of the continuous parameter privacy filter will slightly influence system performance due to the generated noises for both the DeePC and linear feedback controller.
+Table~\ref{tab: Fuel Consumption and Average Absolute Velocity Error (AAVE)} presents the fuel consumption and AAVE in different scenarios.
+Under the sine-like velocity disturbance scenario, it is observed that the adoption of the continuous parameter privacy filter will slightly influence system performance due to the generated noises for both the DeePC and linear feedback controller.
 However, the resulting system performance is still significantly better than the scenario without LCC, which suggests that the privacy filter does not undermine the benefits of LCC.
-With the privacy filter applied to LCC using DeePC, we observe a significant reduction in fuel consumption by approximately 54.6\%, and the Average Absolute Velocity Error (AAVE) sees a reduction of about 26.7\%.
+With the privacy filter applied to LCC using DeePC, we observe a significant reduction in fuel consumption by approximately 43.5\%, but the Average Absolute Velocity Error (AAVE) sees an reduction of about 26.7\%.
 In the case of the linear controller equipped with the privacy filter, there is also a notable improvement, with fuel consumption dropping by roughly 28.11\% and the AAVE decreasing by around 10\%.
+Similarly, in the scenario where the head vehicle performs emergency braking, the performance of the controller with privacy filters shows no significant difference compared to the controller without privacy filters.